impossible98/nest-docs/docs/overview/controllers.md

 For people coming from different programming language backgrounds, it might be unexpected to learn that in Nest, almost everything is shared across incoming requests.
 We have a connection pool to the database, singleton services with global state, etc. Remember that Node.js doesn't follow the request/response Multi-Threaded Stateless Model in which every request is processed by a separate thread.
 Hence, using singleton instances is fully **safe** for our applications.

 However, there are edge-cases when request-based lifetime of the controller may be the desired behavior, for instance per-request caching in GraphQL applications, request tracking or multi-tenancy.
-Learn how to control scopes [here](/fundamentals/injection-scopes).
+Learn how to control scopes [here](../fundamentals/injection-scopes).

 ## Asynchronicity

 We love modern JavaScript and we know that data extraction is mostly **asynchronous**.
 That's why Nest supports and works well with `async` functions.

-::: info HINT
+:::info HINT

 Learn more about `async / await` feature [here](https://kamilmysliwiec.com/typescript-2-1-introduction-async-await)